bfeitknecht/impli/README.md

 ## Limitations

+In the REPL the execution of expressions leads to intermination, as the parser currently cannot parse that.

+## Specification

-Currently, only the essentials of the specification of `IMP` are supported.
-One fundamental deviation from it is that an arbitrary nubmer of statements can be sequences withouth the need for parantheses.
-The following extensions are planned.
+Currently, the only extension not implemented is procedure definitions and invocations.
+One fundamental deviation from the specification is that an arbitrary nubmer of statements can be sequences withouth the need for parantheses.
+Another is that the final state in a parallel execution is determined by the lefthandside.
-- local variable declaration in statement
-- procedure definition and invocation
-- non-determinism of statements
-- parallelism of statements